| |

 (Monday, Tuesday, Wednesday, Thursday, Friday)

 This ride involves steep climbs and narrow dirt trails.
-This is
+This is a great all day ride.

 This ride is rated Advanced.